-Explore UT begins at 11 a.m., but there are regularly scheduled activities available for those who may want to get an early start to their day of adventure and fun.
+Explore UT begins at 11 a.m., but there are numerous activities available for those who may want to get an early start to their day of adventure and fun.
+Several libraries and museums will open prior to the official start of Explore UT and are listed below along with other early bird activities.
+In addition to these special attractions, there are hundreds of activities taking place throughout the day that you won’t want to miss.

 Lyndon B. Johnson Library and Museum Exhibits

-Discover what’s new at the LBJ Library following a yearlong renovation.
-Exhibits have been remodeled to include interactive displays, videos, images and artifacts that will guide visitors through the life and legacy of the 36th President of the United States, Lyndon Baines Johnson and his wife, Lady Bird Johnson.
-New features of the library include a downloadable app to guide you through the tours (including a tour in Spanish), access to President Johnson's private telephone conversations and an interactive Vietnam War exhibit that details the President's decision making process.
-You'll be able to tour a replica of the Oval Office and see artifacts from President Johnson’s time in the White House. http://www.lbjlibrary.org/
+The LBJ Library will be open during Explore UT with free admission.
+Discover what’s new at the LBJ Library.
+Exhibits include interactive displays, videos, images and artifacts that will guide visitors through the life and legacy of the 36th President of the United States, Lyndon Baines Johnson and his wife, Lady Bird Johnson.
+Features of the library also include a downloadable app to guide you through the tours (including a tour in Spanish), access to President Johnson's private telephone conversations and an interactive Vietnam War exhibit that details the President's decision making process.
+You'll be able to tour a replica of the Oval Office and see artifacts from President Johnson’s time in the White House.

 Perry-Castañeda Library Open House

-The University of Texas Libraries - Perry-Castañeda Library (PCL): 9 a.m. - 5 p.m.
+The University of Texas Libraries - Perry-Castañeda Library (PCL)

 Campus Scavenger Hunt